Dr. Dolittle: Tail to the Chief: Plot

-At a dinner with the prince and princess of the kingdom that the forest is located in, things are going well until they suddenly take a turn for the worse.
+At a dinner with Tharoor and the princess of the kingdom that the forest is located in, things are going well until they suddenly take a turn for the worse.
 With the help of animals, Maya finds out Chief Dorian was sabotaging the prince to shut down the forest and make millions.
+Dorian had given Sterling the bad oysters that led to food poisoning.
+At the current dinner, Dorian has Daisy's food spiked, so she goes berserk and ends up tripping Tharoor, who is insulted and cancels the deal.
+Daisy's friends produce a letter from Dorian's safe that proves that he will profit from the rain forest being destroyed.
 He is arrested and the forest is saved.
+Sterling writes a recommendation letter for Maya to SFU and she gets into the vet program.